matthias-jaeger-net/p5-toolkit/README.md

 a JavaScript library for creative coding.

 ## A personal toolkit for creating static images with p5
-This is a personal toolkit that I share with you.
-Feel free to use it in any way, shape or form you can imagine.
-The toolkit (currrently in development) is a single JavaScript class you could add to any of your sketches and use it to post process the results.
-See the examples below how you might include it.
+The toolkit (currently in development) is a single JavaScript class you could add to any of your sketches and use it to post process the results.

 ```html
   <!-- Included in your index.html before the sketch -->